alex1ai/ugr-master-cc/doc/project_description.md

 - It is not clear where this service will run later, thus it is important to establish an environment which works out of the box at any cloud server.
 - The actual implementation of functionality should not be too long (haha), thus the focus can be on setting up a CI-environment with testing and everything.
 - This project will actually be used and deployed after the course Cloud Computing, rather then ending up a dead github-repo

+# infoGration

+It is an app for Android phones which answers the most important questions asked by refugees coming to Germany.
+Questions range from job-hunting, housing to everyday-life.
+The content is created by mentors of Diakonie Würzburg, an institution which works with young refugees on a daily basis.